Explore Papua New Guinea – Watut River

 14th November 2016

 We pride ourselves on continuing to explore great rivers of the world and mix that in with wild and fascinating destinations.
-Papua New Guinea is that place and the Watut River is our expedition river of choice.
+Rafting in Papua New Guinea on the Watut River is an expedition that ticks that box.
 As well as exploring Papua New Guinea’s best river, we’ll spend time exploring the stunning coastal regions by sea kayak.
 Papua New Guinea has long been one of the world’s least known countries, even though it is the worlds second largest island behind Greenland.

 Awesome locals!
 Image: David Kirkland